Manu S. Pillai: Career

 Pillai's debut book The Ivory Throne: Chronicles of the House of Travancore, about Rani Sethu Lakshmi Bhay's reign as the regent of Travancore, earned him the Sahitya Akademi Yuva Puraskar in 2017.
-As of 2019, the story was expected to be adapted into a web series by Arka Mediaworks.
+As of 2019, the story was expected to be adapted into a web series by Arka Media Works.

-Rebel Sultans, Pillai's second work, narrates the story of the late medieval Deccan over four centuries.
+Rebel Sultans, Pillai's second work, narrates the story of the late medieval Deccan Plateau over four centuries.
 The Courtesan, the Mahatma and the Italian Brahmin is a collection released in 2019 consisting of historical anecdotes originally published as columns in various Indian newspapers.

 Pillai's 2021 book False Allies concerns the rulers of princely states during the British Raj, focusing on five states whose rulers patronized and were painted by Raja Ravi Varma.
 In Gods, Guns and Missionaries, first released in India in 2024, Pillai outlines the history of Hinduism during India's colonization by Christian European states.